What is Stride Career Prep?

 Career Fields

-Take career-focused electives in the high-demand career field of your choice:
+Take career-focused courses in the high-demand pathway of your choice:

-ARVA high school students can meet with Stride Success Coaches to get advice on creating résumés, networking, interviewing, financial aid, college preparation, internships, and more!
+ARVA high school students can meet with career coaches to get advice on creating résumés, networking, interviewing, financial aid, college preparation, internships, and more!
 These virtual sessions are free to students at K12-powered schools.

 You can also: